Frequently Asked Questions

 No. CNote does not charge customers any fees.
 Banks love fees, we don’t.

-We do not charge CNote users any fees.
-We make money by investing your money in partner CDFIs and retaining any funds in excess of the 2.5% return we pay to your account.
+We do not charge CNote members any fees.
+We make money by investing your money in our partner CDFIs and retaining any funds in excess of the 2.75% return we pay to your account.

 Your CNote account does not have an account number like a traditional bank.
 For your convenience, your login and password are your gateways to your CNote account.
 We provide confirmation of your investment(s) through legally-binding agreements that every user receives.
 We support business, nonprofit, trust, and institutional accounts as well.
 If you would like to open multiple accounts please contact